colleenpalmer/batmobile/README.md

 # To the Batmobile!

-## This is a helpful starter template that pulls in Slim and Sass running on Jekyll so you can get a set up and running quickly!
+This is a helpful starter template that pulls in Slim and Sass running on Jekyll so you can get a set up and running quickly!
 Holy Awesome, Batman!

 ### Get up and running:

-This will run your jekyll site locally:
+After cloning this will run your jekyll site locally:

 ```
 jekyll serve --watch